Vorarlberg: Festivals and annual events

 Vorarlberg provides cultural attractions of all kinds.
 The Bregenzer Festspiele is the best known festival of the region and poses one of Austria's cultural highlights since 1946.
 It annually takes place in the months of July and August.
 With operas and musicals such as Die Zauberflöte (The Magic Flute), West Side Story and Carmen, the Bregenzer Festspiele draws hundreds of thousands of spectators every year.
 Noteworthy is the Seebühne, an impressive stage in Lake Constance where scenes are played.

 The Bregenzer Frühling is a dance festival in Bregenz that has been held since 1987 during spring time.
 Dance ensembles from all over the world perform their new productions, along with Austrian premieres.
 Each year, five different dance ensembles perform at the Bregenzer Frühling.

 Montafoner Resonanzen is a music festival in the Montafon region.
 It is a series of events held annually on weekends in August and September.
-Each weekend is dedicated to another genre (classical, jazz, Austrian folk musik, organ, cross-over).
+Each weekend is dedicated to another genre (classical, jazz, Austrian folk music, organ, cross-over).
 The locations vary each year.
 Guests may combine hiking and eating out with the concerts, considering the musical performances are held at extraordinary locations like the Tübinger Hütte at 2,191 m (Gaschurn) or the Panoramagasthof Kristberg.

 The Poolbar Festival is a modern music and culture festival in Feldkirch.
 Being held annually between July and August, it attracts around 20,000 visitors featuring music, exhibitions, poetry slams, fashion and an architectural prize.

 The annual Schubertiade in Schwarzenberg is the most important Franz Schubert festival worldwide.
 A Schubertiade is usually dominated by Franz Schubert or his compositions.
 It is an informal meeting where casual music is played or recited by friends clubs or musicians, both on a professional and amateur level.
 The first Schubertiade took place in Hohenems in Vorarlberg in 1976.

 Every year in August, about 30 international short films are screened at the Alpinale Short Film Festival in Bludenz.